Pool Automation: Everything You Should Know [Buyer’s Guide]

 Adjusting pool chemical levels (dosing)

-Automating your dosing system saves the time and headache of figuring out your chemicals every time the levels are off.
+Automating your dosing system saves the time and headache of figuring out your pool chemicals every time the levels are off.
 It will also help to ensure that there are no chemical or PH level mix-ups.

 Installing an automatic dosing system is relatively easy, just follow the instructions and have a basic understanding of electrical systems.
 Contact your local pool supply company or where you purchased the dosing system if you require help with installation.